Rockets vs. Grizzlies Player Props Betting Odds

 |3PM

-- He averages 0.1 more rebounds than his over/under on Wednesday (which is 4.5).

-- Green, at 2.1 three-pointers made per game, averages 0.4 less than his over/under on Wednesday.
+- Smith has knocked down 1.6 three-pointers per game, which is more than his over/under on Friday (1.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.